-The Environment Agency takes 20 water samples at each bathing water between May and September each year.
-They post the latest sample information online, which also shows on our website.
+The Environment Agency takes 20 water samples at each bathing water between May and September each year and post the information online: http://environment.data.gov.uk/bwq/profiles/

 The samples are tested for certain types of bacteria: escherichia coli (E.coli) and intestinal enterococci, which are not directly harmful but indicate the presence of pollution.
 The bacteria are found in the intestines of animals and humans and pass through the body in poo.
 High levels of bacteria = poor water quality.